 - C.3.1.
 Occupancy: The contractor will be responsible for ensuring that a minimally acceptable level of 80% occupancy of HCHV CERS funded beds is maintained at all times through independent outreach efforts as well as by collaboration with VA. - C.3.2 Care Planning: Contractor will engage the veteran in a collaborative assessment of needs, including barriers to stable housing, and create an initial plan of care to address those concerns within 14 days of admission.
 This plan is to be updated as needed throughout the Veterans episode of care. - C.3.3.
 Case Management: Contractor will provide individual case management meetings at least three (3) times per month (preferably once per week) that focus, at a minimum, on: housing search and stabilization, increasing income, any necessary coordination of ongoing participation in care provided by VA/community medical and/or mental health care providers, and ongoing discharge planning. - C.3.4.
 Medication Monitoring: Contractor is expected to provide an appropriate, secure storage area and controlled access for medications that are brought into the program and used by the Veteran.
 Veterans may take medications without any assistance from program staff, however, all medications taken should be observed, logged, and accounted for.
 Any suspicion or concern of misuse is to be reported to VA Liaison immediately following incident reporting protocol. - C.3.5.
-Exits to Independent Housing: The contractor is expected to promote a focus on achieving stable, independent housing for all Veterans referred for care; exits to permanent, independent housing will be monitored as an indicator of overall program quality utilizing data provided by the VHA Support Service Center's Homeless Service Scorecard the target rate for exits to this type of housing will be 40% or higher. - C.3.6.
+Exits to Independent Housing: The contractor is expected to promote a focus on achieving stable, independent housing for all Veterans referred for care; exits to permanent, independent housing will be monitored as an indicator of overall program quality utilizing data provided by the VHA Support Service Center's Homeless Service Scorecard the target rate for exits to this type of housing will be 35% or higher. - C.3.6.
 Negative Exits: The contractor is expected to facilitate Veteran completion of the HCHV CERS Program to the maximum extent possible, while still maintaining program integrity and safety; "Negative Exits," which shall be defined as discharges involving Veterans being asked to leave the program due to rule violation or otherwise leaving the program without consulting program staff in any way, shall be monitored on a continuous basis utilizing data provided by the VHA Support Service Center's Homeless Service Scorecard the target rate for these types of exits will be 30% or less. - C3.7.
-Substance Use Disorder Treatment: Contractor will be expected to provide evidence based practice treatment services that support the Veteran in gaining and applying knowledge of the recovery process to his/her life, and to provide referral for additional treatment and/or after care supports as needed to promote and facilitate the individual Veteran's recovery effort.
+Medical Respite Services: Contractor will be expected to provide clinical medical and/or nursing staff capable by training and verifiable by certification/licensure of providing oversight of complex health conditions and collaborating effectively with primary and specialty care providers to ensure Veteran safety and well-being at all times.